markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 Use the Lambda console and pick the `hello-world-python3` blueprint.
 Name it `IdentifySpeciesAndNotify`.
 For IAM role, pick `Choose an existing role` and then pick `abc` which was created for you in the lab setup steps.
 OR, create the IAM role in the previous step.

+### Update the code

+The code for this lambda function is provided in `labs\lab4\lambda\lambda_function.py` .
+When your Lambda function has an external dependency that is not provided in the default Lambda environment, you need to provide those external dependencies.
+You provide those in a package, and the editing of the function cannot be done on the Lambda console.
+Review the [function code](lambda/lambda_function.py).

+### Add environment variables

 Add `SAGEMAKER_ENDPOINT_NAME` environment variable `nabirds-species-identifier`.

 Add `SNS_TOPIC_ARN` environment variable in later lab.